 If you feel we would work well together please contact me by email or phone, on the details at the bottom of the page, and we can book an introductory session.
 During this first session you will be able to talk through your concerns and experience how I work to help you decide if I am the right counsellor for you.
 Everything we discuss in our sessions will be confidential.

-I have sessions available from September 2019.
+I currently have sessions available - March 2020.

 I have experience of working with many issues, including: